- The University of Tartu belongs to the top 1% of the world's universities (Rankings and Surveys).

 - After graduation, you can work as a doctor, enter postgraduate specialist medical training or continue studying at the doctoral level.

 - 99% of Estonian doctors have graduated from the University of Tartu.

 - The university belongs to the top 1% of the world’s most-cited universities and scientific institutions in Clinical Medicine (ESI 2022).

-6-year programme in Medicine is designed to teach students the core competencies required to become highly skilled doctors.
+The six-year programme in Medicine is designed to teach students the core competencies required to become highly skilled doctors.
 The general objective of the Medicine programme is to train physicians who:

 - can provide medical assistance of high-quality corresponding to recent achievements in medicine and high ethical standards;

 - enhance the awareness of society of the importance of measures of health promotion and disease prevention;

 - wish to contribute by their activities to the development of medicine as a field as well as medical science;